Návštěvníci (TV series): Plot

 The time travelers have all sorts of difficulties finding their way in 1984.
 They are inexperienced in handling money and spend it too frivolously; they lose tools of the future such as a laser saw, etc. They also suffer from some mistakes of the Central Brain of Mankind, which, for example, sends them more money, but worthless from 1884.
 Karas is interested in technology and food and drink of 1984, while Noll and Katja fall in love with inhabitants of Kamenice.
 Filip keeps ordering them to concentrate on the task of the expedition.
 He is only interested in Adam Bernau, in whom he sees exclusively the future Nobel Prize winner.

 In the end, the visitors are unable to seize any of the three notebooks and travel back disappointed before the real surveyors arrive in Kamenice.
 Shortly before, they rescue Drchlík from an accident with a tanker truck and take him with them to the year 2484.
 There Drchlík notices that the Central Brain of Mankind stands asymmetrically and fixes this with a wooden wedge.
 Set straight, the computer immediately announces that it was mistaken and that the earth is not in danger.
 The people of the future are relieved and enjoy objects brought by the visitors from the past, such as a Rubik's Cube.

 Adam had committed property damage with his girlfriend Ali and was not allowed to see her for a while.
-In the last scene of the series, the boy tells his girlfriend that during this time he had been working on a formula to shift continent and whole worlds.
+In the last scene of the series, the boy tells his girlfriend that during this time he had been working on a formula to shift continents and whole worlds.
 Ali declares this work finished, since they are together again and he has promised to write her a poem.
 Together they ride away on bicycles.